Diane Neumann & Associates

 by Diane Neumann

 Question: My husband and I recently decided to divorce, and we are very concerned about how this will affect our children.
-We have a son, age 11, and a daughter, age 7.
+Our son is 11 and our daughter is 7.
 What should we do…or not do?

-1. Feelings of anger or bitterness toward your spouse can hurt your child.
+1. Feelings of anger or bitterness toward your ex-spouse can hurt your child.
 The way you act, and the feelings that you show, are more important than the words that you use.

 2. Assure your child that he or she is not to blame for the marital breakup.
 Studies have found that younger children often feel that they have done something wrong and caused the divorce.